rookieLiu2018/SEOCD/README.md

-This update is cmoing soon.
+This update is coming soon.